6 Reasons You Need to Visit Sanibel and Captiva Islands

 Sanibel and Captiva islands teem with wildlife.
 Their beaches and marshes are home to numerous species of wading and shore birds like snowy egrets, plovers, sandpipers, ibis, roseate spoonbills, great blue herons, and many others.

-The J.N.
-"Ding" Darling Wildlife Preserve, on the north part of the island, is a pristine estuary and wetland environment and one of the most popular places on Sanibel for nature lovers.
+A trip to the J.N.
+"Ding" Darling Wildlife Preserve on the north part of Sanibel island is a pristine estuary and wetland environment and one of the most popular things to do in Sanibel Island for nature lovers.
 Paddling through the mangroves and tidal waters here allows you to commune with the natural world with every stroke of your paddle.

 4. The Storms (and the Silver Lining)

 Like many barrier islands, the storms that sweep across southwest Florida are wicked and wonderful at the same time, especially in the summer.
 When the humidity of the Everglades meets the warm Gulf of Mexico, sparks fly, resulting in intense and often severe electrical storms.
-Afterward however, is when you'll find some of the best shelling.
+The Atlantic hurricane season from June through November can pack a punch to Florida coastlines though southwest Florida typically doesn't take a direct hit.
+After a storm however, is when you'll find some of the best shelling of all.
 Talk about a silver lining!

 5. The Shells

 What can I say about the shelling on Sanibel and Captiva that hasn't already been said?
-Just this...until you see it for yourself, you won't believe it.
-These little gifts from the sea wash ashore by the bucket full.
-And suddenly, you're a kid again with your pail and shovel, searching for that next wave to bring in your prize.
+Captiva and Sanibel Island shells are little gifts from the sea that wash ashore by the bucket full.
+Until you see it for yourself, you won't believe it.
+And then suddenly, you're a kid again with your pail and shovel, searching for that next wave to bring in your prize.
+Click through to find the best shelling beach on Sanibel Island.

 6. The Sunsets